-Mr. Ding Xiaobin, aged 51, graduated with a master of business administration degree from Huazhong University of Science and Technology, and has been honored the academic title of economist.
+Mr. Ding Xiaobin, aged 52, graduated with a master of business administration degree from Huazhong University of Science and Technology, and has been honored the academic title of economist.
 He has worked for different business enterprises in various fields, including banking, futures, clothes, import & export and investments.
 Currently as the managing director of Guangdong Poly Investment Holdings Limited, he acts as the investment consultant for projects in relation to clothes sales, harbour operation, agricultural, chemical synthesis and so on, with close cooperative relationship with the commercial banks, insurance corporation and fund corporation.
 Mr. Ding has rich experience in management, merger and acquisition, restructuring.
-Mr. Ding joined the Group on 8 December 2003.

-Mr. Zhang Huayu, aged 62, is a senior economist as accredited by Bank of Communications.
+Mr. Zhang Huayu, aged 63, is a senior economist as accredited by Bank of Communications.
 Mr. Zhang served as an Executive Vice President of China Everbright Bank Company Limited (Stock code: 06818) since March 2007 to August 2018.
 Mr. Zhang joined China Everbright Bank in 2001 and previously served as assistant President and head of the Banking Department of the Head Office.
-From August 1988 to October 1994, Mr. Zhang served as chief of general office of the Shangqiu sub-branch of the People's Bank of China ("PBOC") in Henan Province, chief of Xiayi sub-branch of the PBOC in Shangqiu Prefecture, Henan Province and chief of the Urban Credit Cooperative of Shangqiu Prefecture, Henan Province.
+From August 1988 to October 1994, Mr. Zhang served as chief of general office of the Shangqiu subbranch of the People's Bank of China ("PBOC") in Henan Province, chief of Xiayi sub-branch of the PBOC in Shangqiu Prefecture, Henan Province and chief of the Urban Credit Cooperative of Shangqiu Prefecture, Henan Province.
 From November 1994 to February 2001, Mr. Zhang worked with the Bank of Communications successively as division chief of the Management Division of the Credit Department of Zhengzhou Branch, and executive vice president and then president of the Xi'an Branch of Bank of Communications.
-Mr. Zhang obtained a Master of Business Administration degree for senior management from the University of International Business and Economics in the PRC in 2008.
-Mr. Zhang joined the Group on 19 November 2018.
+Mr. Zhang obtained a Master of Business Administration degree for senior management from the University of International Business and Economics in the People's Republic of China in 2008.

 Ms. Li Jie, aged 62, is an accountant as accredited by Bank of Communications.
 Ms. Li served as Executive Director of the China Everbright Bank Company Limited (Stock code: 06818) from September 2016 to August 2018, Member of CPC Committee of China Everbright Bank from January 2003 to August 2018, Executive Vice President of China Everbright Bank from August 2003 to August 2018.
 She also concurrently serves as Director of China UnionPay Co., Ltd., Director of Sun Life Everbright Life Insurance Co., Ltd. and Director of Everbright Jin'ou Asset Management Limited.
 She joined China Everbright Bank in 2001 and successively served as the General Manager of the Finance and Accounting Department, and the Planning and Finance Department of the Bank.
 She was Deputy Chief of the Planning Division, Chief of the Finance and Accounting Division and Deputy General Manager of Jinan Branch, and Deputy General Manager and General Manager of Zhuhai Branch of Bank of Communication.
 She is a graduate of the Open University of China of Finance.
-Ms. Li joined the Group on 8 January 2019.